unjs/ofetch/README.md

 It is possible to provide async interceptors to hook into lifecycle events of `ofetch` call.

-You might want to use `ofetch.create` to set set shared interceptors.
+You might want to use `ofetch.create` to set shared interceptors.

 ### `onRequest({ request, options })`